HotDB-Community/hotdb-documents/docs/en/v2.5.6/install-and-deploy.md

 ![](assets/install-and-deploy/image26.png)

-1. Save Only: Click \[Save Only\] button, the program will not verify legality and integrity of the configuration parameter input, and it only checks whether the required items have been computed or not.
+1. Save Only: Click [Save Only] button, the program will not verify legality and integrity of the configuration parameter input, and it only checks whether the required items have been computed or not.

-2. Check and Save: click \[Check and Save\] button, the program will check the legality and integrity of the configuration parameters, and send the installation deployment package and the corresponding MD5 value file to the target server to verify whether it meets requirement for cluster deployment, and if not, there will be pop-up prompt. **All clusters could be installed only after passing the \[Check and Save\] before deployment starts**.
+2. Check and Save: click [Check and Save] button, the program will check the legality and integrity of the configuration parameters, and send the installation deployment package and the corresponding MD5 value file to the target server to verify whether it meets requirement for cluster deployment, and if not, there will be pop-up prompt. **All clusters could be installed only after passing the [Check and Save] before deployment starts**.

-Note: if the installation package is damaged or changed in the process of downloading or sending, it will be detected that the current MD5 value of the installation package is inconsistent with the original MD5 value during **\[Check and Save\]**, and the pop-up window will prompt \"The integrity check of the one-click deployment package failed.
-Please check manually\", as shown in the figure below:
+Note: if the installation package is damaged or changed in the process of downloading or sending, it will be detected that the current MD5 value of the installation package is inconsistent with the original MD5 value during **[Check and Save]**, and the pop-up window will prompt "The integrity check of the one-click deployment package failed.
+Please check manually", as shown in the figure below:

 ![](assets/install-and-deploy/image27.png)

 3. If the cluster configuration parameter fails the test, modification shall be made correspondingly according to the error condition, and then checking shall be made again.

-4. If test fails due to that the server hardware configuration does not meet requirement, it's recommended saving the configuration parameters via \[Save Only\] button first, and then adjusting hardware configuration of the target server or replacing the target server as prompted, and then make checking again.
+4. If test fails due to that the server hardware configuration does not meet requirement, it's recommended saving the configuration parameters via [Save Only] button first, and then adjusting hardware configuration of the target server or replacing the target server as prompted, and then make checking again.

 ![](assets/install-and-deploy/image28.png)